 7. Tackling Your Debt

-If you get.50% APY in your high-yield savings account, but you carry a credit card balance with an interest rate of 15.99%, it may make more sense to put your money towards your debt right now rather than savings.
+If you get 4.50% APY in your high-yield savings account, but you carry a credit card balance with an interest rate of 23.99%, it may make more sense to put your money towards your debt right now rather than savings.

 8. Eating at Home

 Dining out is expensive.
 The average American household spends more than $3,000 per year on eating out.
-Skipping the takeout and restaurants and cooking your meals at home can see that money added to your house savings plan.
+By skipping the takeout and restaurants and cooking your meals at home, you can add that money to your house savings plan.

 9. Making Your Own Coffee